 The Great Depression - Paper for Grade School Children

-Trying to find a job during the depression was a job in itself.
-Some people would walk around with signs advertising their employment needs and some even paid for jobs.
-One man paid $10.00 to make $13.50.
+Trying to find a job during the depression was a job in and of itself.
+Some people would walk around with signs advertising their employment needs and some people even paid to work.
+One man in particular paid $10.00 to eventually make $13.50.
 It was even tougher in the south.
 Although farmers didn’t have to worry about being fired they did have Mother Nature to contend with.
-During the Great Depression the plains suffered years of severe drought and by 1934 about 80% of the U.S. was suffering.
+During the Great Depression, on top of financial distress, the plains of the south west suffered years of severe drought and by 1934 about 80% of the entire U.S. was suffering.
 Most of the ground had turned to dust and the winds turned that dust into dust storms.
-The 30’s saw record dust storms for years.
-The Dust Bowl effected Oklahoma, Kansas, Texas, and New Mexico among other states, 500,000 people were made homeless and some died from suffocation.
-The dust storm left farms and homes in ruins covered in piles of dust.
-Most folks left and became what many called Migrators or Okie’s, since many came from Oklahoma.
-Many people headed for California and often by foot.
-One family traveled about 900 miles from Arkansas to the cotton fields of the Rio Grande.
-Upon arrival people usually had no place to live.
-Many created new homes for themselves which most of the time was nothing more than a cardboard shack located in Hoovervilles, named for the President himself since many blamed him for most of their troubles.
-Once relocated to a new state the prosperity many hoped for was usually not found and many were left to go from crop to crop picking for pennies.
-Having almost no money at all forced some to eat wild greens straight from the field like cows.
-It was tough being a farmer during the Great Depression but things weren’t all peaches and cream for those still in the work force either.
-Many men were abused in places like mines, factories, and even G.M..
-These workers, because of their employers, were not allowed to join unions which help ensure safe working conditions and proper pay.
-Many however tried to strike but were often beaten and even killed and some were forced to work at gun point to prevent striking.
-But the leader of the United States mineworkers, John L. Lewis, would not stand for this abusive behavior.
+The 30’s saw record dust storms for years to come.
+The Dust Bowl effected Oklahoma, Kansas, Texas, and New Mexico among several other states.
+500,000 people were made homeless and many died from suffocation by the dust.
+The dust storm left farms and homes in ruins, covered in piles of dirt.
+Most folks left and became what many called Migrators and Okie’s, since many came from Oklahoma.
+Many headed for California and often by foot.
+One family traveled almost 900 miles from Arkansas to the cotton fields of the Rio Grande just to get away from The Dust Bowl.
+Upon arrival Migrators usually had no place to live.
+Many made shacks for themselves out of cardboard and would cluster together in communities known as Hoovervilles.
+Named for President Herbert Hoover because many blamed him for the fallen economy.
+Once relocated to a new state the prosperity many Migrators hoped for was usually not found and many were left to go from crop to crop picking for pennies.
+Having almost no money at all forced some to eat wild greens straight from the fields like cows.
+It was tough being a farmer during the Great Depression but things weren’t much better for those still in the work force.
+Many men were abused in places like mines, factories, and even the G.M plants..
+These workers, because of their employers, were not allowed to join unions which would help ensure safe working conditions and proper pay.
+Many, however, tried to strike but were often beaten and even killed for doing so and some were forced to work at gun point to prevent striking.
+But the leader of the United States mine workers, John L. Lewis, would not stand for this abusive behavior.
 He fought long and hard for workers rights and by 1937 he had helped 7.7 million workers get into unions.

-In the midst of all the economic, work, and weather related stress Americans had to face they had to find some means of escape, a way to just sit back, relax and be a family again.
+In the midst of all the economic, work, and weather related stress Americans had to face they needed to find some means of escape, a way to just sit back, relax and be a family again.
 Most found this escape in the radio and the movies.
 During the weekday evenings you could find many American families seated in front of their radios listing to their favorite shows.
-Amos ‘N’ Andy was a particularly popular show staring Freeman Gosden who played Amos and Charles Correll who played Andy.
+Amos ‘N’ Andy was a particularly popular show of the time.
 Listening to the radio wasn’t always about sitting though.
-Lots of people liked to get up and dance to their favorite tunes but on Saturday America headed for the silver screen where they could see the stars like the sweet faced Shirley Temple and the studly Clark Gable.
-It was during the Great Depression that Disney presented its first feature-length cartoon and in color to boot, Snow White and the Seven Dwarfs.
-Superman also made his debut in the Depression, June 30th 1938, in a time when children needed a superhero especially when many children were having to get jobs themselves.
-A real hero in the 1930’s though was Director J. Edgar Hoover of the FBI who’s men brought down John Dillinger, “Baby Face” Nelson, Machine Gun Kelly, Arizona Clark “Ma” Barker and “Pretty Boy” Floyd, who robbed so many banks in Oklahoma that the insurance rates doubled.
-Maybe some of the crooks of the time felt that the only way to deal with the Great Depression was to turn to the world of crime but that apparently was not the stance of one man, Franklin Delano Roosevelt, who chose to deal with the Great Depression by taking real action which greatly helped bring back the people‘s confidence.
+Lots of people liked to get up, move the furniture and dance to their favorite tunes but on Saturday America headed for the silver screen where they could see stars like Shirley Temple or Clark Gable.
+It was during the Great Depression that Disney presented its first feature-length cartoon and in color no less.
+Snow White and the Seven Dwarfs.
+Superman also made his debut during the Depression, on June 30th 1938.
+It was a time when children needed a superhero, especially when many children were having to get jobs themselves.
+America had a few real hero's up during the Depression.
+Once such hero was Director J. Edgar Hoover of the FBI.
+He and his men brought down John Dillinger, “Baby Face” Nelson, Machine Gun Kelly, Arizona Clark “Ma” Barker and “Pretty Boy” Floyd, the latter of whom robbed so many banks in Oklahoma that the insurance rates had doubled.
+But America would find a hero in and it's way out of the Depression through Franklin Delano Roosevelt.
+He would chose to deal with the Great Depression by taking real action and bring back the people‘s confidence.

 Roosevelt took a bite out of the Depression but studies indicate that what helped the most in making recovery possible was the suspension of gold convertibility.
-Although most economic historians believe the Depression came to an official close with our entrée into WWII.
-People think that government spending in the war actually helped end the Depression.
-The war also helped by creating jobs.
+Although most economic historians believe the Depression came to an official close with our entry into WWII.
+They believe the government spending in the war and the jobs the war created is what finally brought an end to The Great Depression.
 It was a hard time that no one will forget.
 It had world wars on either side of it and one might say it was a war in and of itself with many casualties.
-But I think America can agree we won that war.
+Regardless of the officially ending cause, I think all America can agree we won that war.